Bus depots of MTA Regional Bus Operations: Queens Village Depot

 The Queens Village Depot is located on 97-11 222nd Street between 97th and 99th Avenues in Queens Village (40.717232°N 73.730045°W), across to the west from Belmont Park.
 The MTA began acquiring land for the depot in 1968.
 The depot was opened on September 8, 1974, and it is on the site of what was Dugan's Bakery.
 Upon opening, the depot received many former North Shore Bus Company routes from the existing Casey Stengel and Jamaica Depots, and relieved overcrowding at those depots.
 In 1979, the buses from the depot tested a radio-based real-time information system called the "Radio-Data-Locator System", precursor to MTA Bus Time.
-The depot was renovated in 1987.
-The depot stores around 250 buses.
-It has 202178 sqft of space.
+The depot was renovated in 1987, stores around 250 buses, and has 202178 sqft of space.
 The Queens Village Depot building won an Award Honor for engineering excellence from the New York Association of Consulting Engineers.